dutt/new_dev_tips/README.md

 If someone takes the time to explain something, don't interrupt.

 As you know it can take time to get into the mindset again.
-Try to time questions before/after meetings or lunch or breaks to maximize peoples flow.
-If you have to interrupt take a batch of questions at once.
+Try to time questions before/after meetings or lunch or breaks to help maximize peoples flow.
+If you have to interrupt try take a batch of questions at once.

 ## A touch of humility never hurts